Learn about some of my favorite WordPress plugins for bloggers – then install them on your own blog for all their awesomeness!

 This makes interlinking your blog posts easy.
 No more looking back through your blog for a link to a similar post you think your reader may like.
 The plugin offers customization as well, letting you set the colors for the message and link that is placed in your posts.
 Look for the “Related” message in this post to see the plugin in action.

 Inline Related Posts is free!

 Magic Action Box

-This WordPress plugin lets you add subscription forms for your email list all over your blog.
+If you are working to grow your email list, this is one of the best WordPress plugins for bloggers like you.
+Magic Action Box lets you add subscription forms for your email list all over your blog.
 The form will be added just like you would a widget.
 The great thing about Magic Action Box is you can customize the look of your form to fit with your blog’s theme and colors.
 It just looks more professional to have everything coordinating.

 Magic Action Box is free!
 There is a pro version you can purchase for $47 if you need more features.

 To help prevent your images from being stolen, you will want to watermark them before placing them on your blog.
 The Image Watermark plugin will automatically watermark your images so that you don’t need to worry about it.
 Plus, it will watermark the images already on your blog, reducing the amount of back work you have to do to protect your photos.

 Image Watermark is free!

 If you want to increase your social media following, the MiloTree plugin is for you.
 Use it with your Pinterest, Facebook page, or Instagram account.
 The plugin places a pop-up in the bottom right of your blog.
 When a visitor lands on your blog, this pop-up will appear, suggesting they follow you on the network you have chosen.

 I used the Milo-Tree plugin in a previous blog, and it helped me grow the Facebook page for that blog!
 The free version of MiloTree can get you started.
 For $6/month, you can upgrade to the Blogger Plan to remove their logo/branding, change the pop-up’s colors, and have more freedom and tracking information with the pop-up.